 PROGRAMS AND ACTIVITIES

 Aims to stir awareness sensitivity in each individual to recognize and take up his moral responsibility to stand up for children's rights.
-In pursuance thereof, AKAP has been continually undertaking the following activities:
+In pursuance thereof, AKAP has been continually undertaking the following activities:- Publications;

 This addresses the need to extend legal assistance to children who have become victims of abuse exploitation and abandonment, i.e., child labor and sexual abuse as well as to those who have become in conflict with the law.
-The following activities have been answering theses needs:
+The following activities have been answering theses needs:- Litigation;

 Children's Rights Desk